FREQUENTLY ASKED QUESTIONS

 Included with my non-commercial work is a personal licensing package that includes personal use and most social media usage.

-Additional usages such as album cover art, merch, print advertising including store signage, billboard ad buys, magazine placements, and any platform placement that includes our Client’s monetization, are accompanied by licensing fees that are situationally unique.
+Additional usages such as album cover art, merch, print advertising including store signage, billboard ad buys, magazine placements, and any platform placement that produces revenue will be accompanied by licensing fees that are situationally unique.

 Please reach out if you require further understanding of and/or education on licensing.